CarlosAsrc/data-analyser/README.md

 The output file must be found in `%HOMEPATH%/data/out`

+## Running
+To run the application, follow these steps:
+ - Generate a jar file with gradle: `data-analyser:~$ ./gradlew clean build`
+ - Run the application `java -jar build/libs/dataanalyser-0.0.1-SNAPSHOT.jar`

 ## Implementation
 ### Technology
 This project was developed under the SpringBoot framework, using Gradle as dependency and build management.
 To reduce boiler plate code, the lombok library was used.
+For unit tests was used the Mockito framework.

 ### Solution
 The execution flow for this solution happens as follows: